TheCraZyDuDee/gcpadder-linux-fork/README.md

 # gcpadder-linux-fork

 Lazy Fork that is mostly vibe coded and only changes a few things for my own convenience.<br>
-I barely do stuff myself on it due to my lack of C++ knowledge so i let AI do the coding and adjust things in post.
+I barely do stuff myself on it due to my lack of C++ knowledge so i let AI do the coding and adjust things personally in post when able to.

 TL;DR: If you are against using AI code do not use this.